- For The Cupcakes:

 2. Cream the butter and sugar together in a large mixing bowl till pale and fluffy (using electric beaters will make this faster).

 3. Crack the eggs into a separate bowl and whisk with a pinch of sea salt and the lemon zest.
 Add half the eggs to the butter and sugar and beat to combine, then tip in half the flour and beat to combine.
-Add the rest of the eggs and beat till combined.
+Add the rest of the eggs and beat to mix well.

 5. While the cakes cool, make the buttercream.
 Place the soft butter in a large mixing bowl and beat till smooth and creamy.

-6. Add half the icing sugar to the butter and gently beat till combined (if you’re using electric beaters, keep them set to slow or you will end up with clouds of icing sugar covering everything).
+6. Add half the icing sugar to the butter and gently beat till combined.
 Add the elderflower cordial.
-Beat till smooth and combined, then add the remaining icing sugar and gently beat till you have a thick, smooth icing.
+Beat till smooth, then add the remaining icing sugar and gently beat till you have a thick, smooth icing.

 7. Use a palette knife to spread the elderflower buttercream over the cold cupcakes, or pipe on using a piping bag.
 They will keep in an airtight container for 1-2 days.
 Decorate with raspberries to serve.